drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 The new VSCode update ([release notes](https://code.visualstudio.com/updates/v1_100)), provides support to allow developers/users to specify their preferred coding standards and style preferences they expect the agents to adhere to.
 Whether this additional information distracts the LLM too much will be interesting to see.

 After my Pacman experience, I used cursor to rewrite Willowbrook - don't tell the bosses ;) I wanted a new simulation that ran faster.
-Using Cursor I created a new brand-new system, which centred around an event pump and async calls to the LLM.
+Using Cursor I created a new system, which centred around an event pump and async calls to the LLM.
 This system runs significantly faster than the previous version.
 Again, within a couple of days the simulation was running with nearly all the functionality of Willowbrook1 (which took significantly longer than two days to develop!)
 It took another day or so to 'take back' control and tidy the code.
 This task was less well known to the agent compared to Pacman, as was evident by the first few iterations of trying to pin down how to handle time passing in the simulation, but the programming concepts used; async calls in python (servicing events etc) would be fairly common within its training set.
 Again, the number of runtime errors was small, the speed of incremental develop was impressive.
 This time, Cursor added ideas into the code I had not considered; which I have left in to evaluate (hey, it’s research not production code!)

 In both cases once the core design was implemented, and the code was taken back under my control, the way of working with the agent changed; small specific changes were requested, guiding the agent on how and where to make the changes, or asking the agent to describe the changes before making any alterations.
 Even then, committing often is a necessity, as occasionally the agent will decide a bigger change is required than I anticipated (often because of unclear directions or just because LLMs do that!).

-Conclusions/Key points:
+*Conclusions/Key points:*

-•	When starting something new, these agents can offer significant time savings at the start of a project.
+- When starting something new, these agents can offer significant time savings at the start of a project.
-•	‘Human enable test driven development’ as a way of working is IMO the best strategy for getting the best out of the agents at the moment.
+- ‘Human enable test driven development’ as a way of working is IMO the best strategy for getting the best out of the agents at the moment.
-•	Developers should try out these models on projects they are familiar with (but don’t forget to commit everything first!)
+- Developers should try out these models on projects they are familiar with (but don’t forget to commit everything first!)
-•	If in a professional setting, the amount of effort put towards taking control of the code, should be the same level of effort you would dedicate verifying a 3rd party module of code or library randomly found on the internet!
+- If in a professional setting, the amount of effort put towards taking control of the code, should be the same level of effort you would dedicate verifying a 3rd party module of code or library randomly found on the internet!
 The responsibility for its correctness and conformance to non-functional requirements is with you.

 21st May 2025,
 [Dr Sarah Mercer](index.md).